microsoft/hands-on-lab-platform-engineering-for-ops/docs/workshop.md

 Set the `Repo` url to `https://github.com/microsoft/hands-on-lab-platform-engineering-for-ops.git` and target the `main` branch.

-Notice the `/` before the folder name `tasks`, this is important to specify the folder where the tasks are located.
+Notice the `/` before the folder name `tasks` to specify the folder where the tasks are located.

 Then go to the resource group to retreive the Key Vault name.
 This will be used to retreive the secrets from the Key Vault.
 The Pat is located at this location: